flohil/wdio-workflo/docs/group.md

 *"In software engineering, the composite pattern is a partitioning design pattern.
 The composite pattern describes a group of objects that is treated the same way as a single instance of the same type of object.
 The intent of a composite is to "compose" objects into tree structures to represent part-whole hierarchies.
 Implementing the composite pattern lets clients treat individual objects and compositions uniformly."* - Quote from wikipedia.org

+As noted in the above quote, a `PageElementGroup` manages a tree-like structure of page nodes.
+The leaf page nodes are always `PageElement` instances that either reside directly within the group's content, or are managed by one of the lists, maps or nested groups located in the group's content.

 The main advantage of using a `PageElementGroup` to represent an HTML form is that if you want to fill in the form, you don't need to invoke the `setValue()` function for each form element, but instead, you simply pass the values of all